LinaArtmv/LIDER-TELECOM/README.md

-## LIDER-TELECOM
+## LT TakeSim
 # Privacy Policy

-Angelina Artemeva built the LIDER TELECOM app as a Free app.
+Angelina Artemeva built the LT TakeSim app as a Free app.
 This SERVICE is provided by Angelina Artemeva at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.